By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 To calculate the accurate delay time for each reminder, the scheduler keeps track of starting time for all the scheduled tasks and the delay is the time duration between this starting time and the reminder time.
 Apart from the starting time, there is a deadline for the scheduler which limits the time range for scheduled reminder tasks.
 So the scheduler only schedules tasks for reminders between the starting time and the deadline.
 In addition, before scheduling tasks, all reminders with the same time are grouped together by using a

-to map from each time to a list of reminders so they can be added to the past reminder list together. -
+TreeMapto map from each time to a list of reminders so they can be added to the past reminder list together. -

 After the app is launched, the

-can be called to reschedule tasks because of adding new reminders or removing reminders.
+Scheduleris called to initialize tasks.
+The starting time is set to be the starting date time and the deadline is set to be 23:59 on the same day.
+Thus only reminders on the current date is scheduled.
+During the app running,Schedulercan be called to reschedule tasks because of adding new reminders or removing reminders.
 This will adjust the starting time for scheduling to the current time while the deadline remains the same.
 Due to the limited number of threads and unknown number of upcoming reminders, the scheduler will cancel all the tasks that have not been executed and then schedule upcoming reminders that fall between the new starting time and the deadline.
 Each time any reminder being added or removed, the scheduler is triggered to reschedule tasks.

 -